 1) Watch Videos of the Live Performance of Your Favorite Artist

 As mentioned above, there is a subconscious internal link between mimicking expressions and mimicking the artist’s voice.
-Hence, if you frequently watched the MTVs of particular singer, chances are, you would end up not only imitating the swagger of the particular artist but also his/her voice.
+Hence, if you frequently watched the MTVs of a particular singer, chances are, you would end up not only imitating the swagger of the particular artist but also his/her voice.
 Subconsciously, you will naturally imbibe your favorite artist’s expressions and voice, and thus, you will eventually improve your vocal range by imitation.

 2) Pick The Suitable Song